venkatrajm815/NetworkCompression/README.md

 # NetworkCompression

-This project is composed of two network applications- one running on a host server and one running on a client server- that detects network compression.
-This also includes a standalone application that can work in a noncomplient enviroment.
+The goal of this project was to detect if network compression is present on a network path.
+This project is composed of two network applications - First one is a Client/Server Application and the Second one is a Standalone Application that can work work on any noncomplient environment.

 ## Requirements

-This requires a Linux VM, as well as libjson and pcap.
-You may obtain libjson and pcap by running sudo apt install libjson-c-dev and sudo apt-get install libpcap0.8-dev, respectivly.
+This project requires a Linux VM, as well as some installations such as git, libjson, pcap, and WireShark if you want to capture the packets by yourself.
+Here are some commands you can use:
+* sudo apt install git
+* sudo apt install libjson-c-dev
+* sudo apt-get install libpcap0.9-dev
+* sudo apt install wireshark

 ## How to Run

-First, the JSON files must be properly edited.
-The JSON file contains configuration information for the network.
-Most specifically, the IP address must be set to the ip of the host vm.
+Before running the applications either on the client side or server side, you must change the myconfig.json to suit your network details.
+For example, the IP address must be set to the IPv4 address of the server.

+After completing that step, you will have clone the project repository into both of your virtual machines using the command below:

+* git clone "repo_name"

-Then, compile using the following commnds:
+Then, to compile on the server and client VMs use the following commands, respectively:

 * gcc server.c -ljson-c -Wall -o server

-on the host vm, and

 * gcc client.c -ljson-c -Wall -o client

-on the client.

-To run the applications, use the following commands:
+Finally, to run the applications on server and client VMS use the following commands, respectively:

 * ./server myconfig.json

-in the host vm, and

 * ./client myconfig.json

-on the client VM immediatly after one another.
+After doing that, the client and server will output messages showing if there was a network compression detected or not.
+You can also capture the packets using Wireshark and see how the packets are being sent to the server VM.

+When using the standalone application, the steps on similar, you will use the following commands:

+To compile:

+* gcc standalone.c -lpcap -ljson-c -Wall -o standalone

+To run:

+* sudo ./standalone myconfig.json

 ## Issues